nullality/nullality.github.io/README.md

 Many people, myself included, suffer from different Stress Disorders that range from PTSD to General Anxiety.
 This project came from a real world need.
 I hope to apply natural language coding, and multiple technologies into a fully packaged form with varying range of portability and form solidarity.
 While it may not work 'out-the-box' entirely for everyone, or anyone for a while, my goal is to help achieve an assistive AI that can help others in [but not limited to] grounding, disengaging, coping, identifying triggers and even building better habits.
 I'm not sure where this project will take me, but I'll say my plan is to take it a lot further than just an app.

- Please feel free to message me with support, comments, suggestions, inquiries, or even donations = p
+ Please feel free to message me with support, comments, suggestions, inquiries, or even donations = p I'd love help.

  ## What's next?
+ - Update the fuck out of this.
  - Adding a 'whats been done' section.
  - Filling this out more
  - Adding styles